 I’m a huge muscle car and motorcycle lover, so those and horses are a good fit for me with regard to sports, especially in Romance or WF.
 I need more!

-I am not a good fit for redeem the -ism/ist storylines.
+I am not a good fit for redeeming the -ism/ist storylines.
 Don’t send me a redeemed racist/rapist racism/rapism story.
 It ain’t gonna fly with me.
 No Nazis, especially in romance.
 Just… no.

 I’m likely to shy away from Christian centered narratives.
 There are many good editors for those stories, I am not one of them.